Before I start telling you all about testimonials and WordPress, let me share a little story about social proof and street food in Vietnam.

 And once a response comes in, it will be marked with a helpful “Awaiting Review” designation so you can look it over before approving it and adding it to your pool of testimonials.

-If you’re already using Thrive Content Builder, these testimonial capture forms are easy to implement via the Builder.
+If you’re already using Thrive Architect, these testimonial capture forms are easy to implement via the Builder.
 But don’t worry if you’re not – you can also add capture forms via shortcodes.

 Organizing testimonials – tags for easy management